ifm/developerportal/_sources/documentation/DeviceConfiguration/Parameters/parameters.md.txt

 The temporal filter mitigates distance noise by integrating pixel information over multiple frames.
 There is no strict limit for the number of frames.
 Instead, an automatic resetting approach is applied to the pixels.

-Although the O3R temporal filter can be used on “in-motion” use cases, it is best suited for static scenes.
+Although the O3R temporal filter can be used for “in-motion” use cases, it is best suited for static scenes.

 Learn more [here](documentation/O3R/Parameters/Filters/temporalFilter:Temporal%20Filter)